-2-1.4 Slopes
+17 2-1.4 Slopes

-All proposed roadways shall be designed to have a minimal longitudal slope of 0.30%.
+18 All proposed roadways shall be designed to have a minimal longitudal slope of 0.30%.

-Sec.
-2-1.5 Roadway Elevations Areas with high water tables
+19 2-1.5 Roadway Elevations

-(a) The crown of all proposed roadways must be at minimum of 4 feet above mean sea level (NGVD) unless approved by the County Engineer.
-All proposed roads shall be designed to have a minimum of 2 feet of separation between the seasonal high water table and the bottom of the base coarse.
+20 The crown of all proposed roadways must be at minimum of 4 feet above mean sea level

-(b) Development of residential subdivisions in areas with high water tables shall comply with the following requirements:
+- 21 (NGVD) unless approved by the County Engineer.
+All proposed roads shall be designed to - have a minimum of 2 feet of separation between the seasonal high water table and the - 23 bottom of the base coarse. - 24 Development of subdivisions in areas with seasonal high water tables (2' or less) shall - include location of standard roadway geotechnical borings throughout the subdivision on the - 26 lot grading plan as well as the associated boring log information.